 How much does it cost to insure a home inspector business?

-The cost of insurance can vary by state and number of inspectations made per year.
+The cost of insurance can vary by state and number of inspections made per year.
 General Liability insurance is often about $500 a year.
 The cost for Professional Liability varies much more, depending on the extent of inspection services.
 For a basic E&O policy which does not cover work around hazardous materials, the cost can range from $600-$1,200 per year.
 For inspectors testing Radon, mold, asbestos, and other hazardous materials the cost can often starts at $2,000 per year.

 Why does a Home Inspector need insurance?